Vientiane Travel Guide

 In 1354, Vientiane became an important administrative city when Fa Ngum founded the kingdom of Lan Xang.

 In the mid-16th century, King Setthathirath officially established Vientiane as the capital of Lan Xang from its previous traditional location at Luang Prabang to avoid Burmese invasion, and built Wat Ho Phra Kaew to house the sacred Emerald Buddha as well as the impressive That Luang stupa on the site of an ancient Khmer temple east of the city which remains a major symbol of Laos and an important center for major Buddhist festivals.

-From 1959, Vientiane became unstable during Laotian Civil War between the Royal Lao Government and the Pathet Lao.
+From 1959, Vientiane became unstable during the Laotian Civil War between the Royal Lao Government and the Pathet Lao.
 In 1975, the communist party of the Pathet Lao took over Vientiane, then defeated the Kingdom of Laos and renamed the country the Lao People’s Democratic Republic.

 In 2010, Vientiane celebrated its 450th birthday.
-Today’s Vientiane is a mixture of old and new as the city undergoes the development into a modern city.
+Today’s Vientiane is a mixture of old and new as the city undergoes development into a modern city.

 Geographical location: on a bend of the Mekong River, at which point it forms the border with Thailand.

 Population of the city: 948,477 people (by 2020)

 Ethnic groups: the lowland Lao Loum and Lao Sung in the mountains, consisting of smaller ethnicities in Vientiane including the Hmong, Yao, Khmu, and Lao Theung.

 Official Currency: Lao Kip (LAK).
 The denominations of notes: 500, 1,000, 2,000, 5,000, 10,000, 20,000, and 50,000.
 Besides, US dollar (USD) and Thai baht (THB) are also widely accepted.